Ciudad Acuña: Radio

 In the 1930s in Villa Acuña, now Ciudad Acuña, the border blaster XERF-AM made its home.
-The radio station was built by John R. Brinkley from Kansas.
+The radio station was built by John R. Brinkley from the U.S. state of Kansas.
 Brinkley claimed to be able to cure male virility deficiency with goat gland transplants.
 Brinkley wanted to promote his male enhancement operations and used the radio station for that purpose.
 Because of the purpose of radio XER and what it promoted, the station was closed in 1939 by the Mexican government.

 In 1947, the government of Mexico licensed XER, the 100 kW super-power border blaster run by Ramon D. Bosquez.
 They used the old XERA facilities and sold its airtime to American evangelists broadcasting in English to the United States.
 In 1959, Ramon D. Bosquez and Arturo Gonzalez formed the Inter-American Radio Advertising, Inc. in Del Rio.
 They ran the broadcasting in Del Rio while the license rested in the hands of Mexican officials.
 They boosted the power to 250 kW.

-This super station was where disc jockey Wolfman Jack became famous between 1962 and 1964.
-XERF-AM is currently under control of the Instituto Mexicano de la Radio and plays Spanish-language programs and music.
+Since 1987 XERF-AM (called La Poderosa) is under control of the Instituto Mexicano de la Radio.
+It plays Spanish-language programs, news and music, broadcasting at 1570 kHz.
+Since 2012, its FM twin station is XHRF-FM, broadcasting at 103.9 kHz with 100,000 watts of transmitting power.

 Cultural references

 In song

+Acuña is mentioned in "El Coyote" by Texas singer-songwriter Guy Clark off his last studio album "My Favorite Picture of You".

 Acuña is mentioned in a song called "Mexican Blackbird" on the ZZ Top album Fandango!.

 "Blame It on Mexico", a song performed by George Strait and written by songwriter Darrell Staedtler on the Strait Country album tells about a night in Acuña at Ma Crosby's (a historic restaurant in Acuña) in the beginning.

 Acuña is the setting for the Robert Earl Keen song, "A Border Tale".

 Steve Earle refers to "Boys' Town" in his song "The Week of Living Dangerously", recorded as Steve Earle and the Dukes, on their Exit 0 album.

 "Acuña" is the title of a song recorded by Wade Bowen in October 2017.